Fall Lawn Care Tips: What Causes Those Brown Spots?

 Incorrect Sprinkler Coverage

 Sometimes, sprinkler coverage might miss a patch of your lawn.
 When the system is active, observe it to ensure that all areas are getting hit!
-If you’re unsure whether your irrigation system is working efficiently or needs adjustment, ask a lawn care company to take a look at it.
+If you’re unsure whether your irrigation system is working efficiently or needs adjustment, ask a lawn care company with Lakeland irrigation experts to take a look at it.
 They can help your system run smoothly so that it does the most good for your lawn.